birdoptera/S4B_Final_Project/README.md

 ## Default Models and Climate Data

-We're sourcing our climate projection data from CMIP5, the Coupled Model Intercomparison Project This specifically uses the GFDL data set from NOAA, with the representative concentration pathway (rcp) (how severe the climate change is expected to be based on how much greenhouse gases are emitted.
+We are sourcing our climate projection data from CMIP5, the Coupled Model Intercomparison Project This specifically uses the GFDL data set from NOAA, with the representative concentration pathway (rcp) (how severe the climate change is expected to be based on how much greenhouse gases are emitted.
 85 is the most extreme projection), with the year set to 50.
 There are other models, rcp, and year available,